jwinarske/rkboot/README.rst

 ------------

 You can write to SPI anytime you can boot via USB, as described above: :output:`usbstage.bin` implements a command to write a block of data (such as a levinboot image) to any erase-block-(typically 4k-)aligned address in SPI flash.
-To use this, configure and build levinboot without :cmdargs:`--embed-elfloader` and run :command:`usbtool --call levinboot-usb.bin --run usbstage.bin --flash 0 your.img` where `0` is the start address for the image, and `your.img` is the file you want to flash.
+Run :command:`usbtool --call sramstage.bin --run usbstage.bin --flash 0 your.img` where `0` is the start address for the image, and `your.img` is the file you want to flash.
-Keep in mind that standalone images built without :cmdargs:`--embed-elfloader` will not work, so make sure to build :output:`usbtool.bin` and the image using different configurations.
-(TODO: make :cmdargs:`--embed-elfloader` unnecessary)

 Booting from SD
 ===============